-2.7 What support or training is available?
+What support or training is available?

-A key source of support for applicants and supervisors, particularly during the development of the project proposal, comes from scientific and clinical colleagues, collaborators and the Division Head.
-Candidates preparing for panel interview will be supported by project the supervisor(s), and also benefit greatly from discussion of the project with other senior colleagues e.g. through mock interviews.
+A key source of support for applicants and supervisors, particularly during the development of the project proposal, comes from scientific and clinical colleagues, collaborators and the Head of Division.
+Candidates preparing for panel interview will be supported by project supervisor(s), and also benefit greatly from discussion of the project with other senior colleagues e.g. through mock interviews.